FusionAuth/fusionauth-containers/README.md

 <br>

 ## Helm

+### Notice
+The Helm repository is community maintained; and is provided to assist in your deployment and management of FusionAuth.
+Use of this software is not covered under the FusionAuth license agreement and is provided "as is" without warranty.  https://fusionauth.io/license

 The [FusionAuth Helm chart](https://github.com/FusionAuth/charts) is managed in a separate repository.
 See [README](https://github.com/FusionAuth/charts/blob/master/README.md) for more informations.

 <br>

 ## OpenShift

+### Notice
+The OpenShift portion of this repository is community maintained; and is provided to assist in your deployment and management of FusionAuth.
+Use of this software is not covered under the FusionAuth license agreement and is provided "as is" without warranty.  https://fusionauth.io/license

 See the [FusionAuth OpenShift README](https://github.com/FusionAuth/fusionauth-containers/tree/master/openshift)